All of these restaurants emphasize local ingredients,

-Artisanal coffee roasted on site as well as wood-fired pizzas, freshly made soups, salads, sandwiches, breakfast burritos plus pan dulces from El Nopal bakery in Hollister have made Vertigo a locals’ favorite as well as a great find for visitors en route to the San Juan Mission, Pinnacles or other area attractions.
-Owners Dmitri and Kitty Fridman have recently added regional craft beer, served on a 21-and-over beer garden, out back.
-Open Tu–F 7am–7pm, Sa–Su 8am–7pm.
-Closed M.
+Artisanal coffee roasted on site as well as local craft beer, wood-fired pizzas, salads, sandwiches, breakfast items plus pan dulce from El Nopal bakery in Hollister have made Vertigo a locals’ favorite as well as a great find for visitors en route to the San Juan Mission, Pinnacles or other area attractions.
+Open M–Th 7am–6pm, Fri–Sat 7am–9pm, and Sun 8am-6pm.

 1108 Pacific Avenue

 This full-service restaurant from Penny Ice Creamery founders Kendra Baker and Zach Davis offers rustic California cuisine based on local, seasonal and sustainably sourced ingredients.
-Chef Carlo Espinas brings a contemporary twist to the approachable yet intriguing menu.
-The restaurant’s wood-metal-stone décor radiates from a long community table that anchors the center of the dining room, which is filled with natural light in daytime and bathed in the soft glow of copper accents at night.
-Open for lunch weekdays 11:30am, dinner W–M until late, brunch 10am Sa–Su, Tu closed.
+Watch for new chef Jessica Yarr to make her own mark.
+The restaurant’s wood-metal- stone décor radiates from a long community table that anchors the center of the dining room, which is filled with natural light in daytime and bathed in the soft glow of copper accents at night.
+Open for lunch weekdays 11:30am, dinner W–M until late, brunch 10am Sa–Su, closed Tu.

 Charlie Hong Kong